Country Director – Kenya and Horn of Africa

 To apply, please follow the link below and click ‘Apply for this job’.

 Please note we do not accept CVs.

-The deadline for applications is 23 October 2019.
+The deadline for applications is Sunday 27 October 2019 (midnight UK time).

 We reserve the right to close this advert early, as we will be reviewing applications on a rolling basis.
 Apply early so you don’t miss this opportunity.